theseriff/jobify/README.md

 ---

-**Jobber** is a powerful and flexible framework for scheduling and managing background tasks in Python.
-It offers a versatile architecture for defining, executing, and storing jobs, supporting a variety of execution engines, middleware, and serialization formats.

 **Jobber** is a robust solution that was built from the ground up to handle asynchronous tasks.
 It offers a clean and modern API that is inspired by leading frameworks.

 ## Key features